Boris Reitschuster: Life

-Since 2015, Reitschuster has been working as a journalist for various media, including Focus, The European, Tichys Einblick and Junge Freiheit as well as a moderator and lecturer.
+Since 2015, Reitschuster has been working as a journalist for various media, including Focus, The European, Tichys Einblick and Junge Freiheit as well as a presenter and lecturer.

 Online Platform

 The Bayerische Staatszeitung described Reitschuster's website as "a controversial, right-wing online Platform".
-"Depending on one's point of view, it gave "COVID belittlers a podium o took a critical look at" the federal government's corona policy.
+"Depending on one's point of view, it gave "COVID belittlers a podium who took a critical look at" the federal government's corona policy.
 The Handelsblatt and the Stuttgarter Zeitung called Reitschuster's Blog "right wing-conservative". journalist and lawyer Liane Bednarz described Reitschuster on Spiegel Online as the operator of a "blog with right-wing populist bias".
 According to NewsGuard, Reitschuster.de is a news blog "that reports on German politics from an undisclosed politically right-wing perspective."
 According to a September 2021 study by the British non-governmental organization Hope not Hate, Reitschuster's page was "among the most shared [on Facebook] by AfD profiles, alongside that of the German offshoot of the Russian state broadcaster RT."